gen0cide/echelon/README.markdown

 echelon
 ===========

-Finally, a commit from @Github.
+Finally, a commit from @defunkt.

 After reading RFC 3507, it didn't seem that hard to do this in Ruby.